adrienball/adrienball.github.io/_posts/2020-05-10-pi-zero-pihole.md

 - configure your router so that it uses the Pi Zero as its DNS server
 - do not change your router configuration, and instead manually set the DNS server on your smartphone

-The advantage of the first option is that you will benefit from Pi-hole as soon as you are connected to the network.
+The advantage of the first option is that anyone will benefit from Pi-hole as soon as they are connected to your local network.
 That may or may not be what you want depending on the situation.
-The inconvenient is that, if for some reason you want to deactivate Pi-hole, you will have to change your router configuration.

-I went for the second option and change the DNS used by my iPhone when connected to the WiFi.
-This way, I can quickly deactivate Pi-Hole just by turning off the WiFi and switching to cellular.<br>
+I went for the second option and [changed the DNS used by my iPhone](https://www.ghacks.net/2019/06/28/how-to-configure-the-dns-in-ios/) when connected to the WiFi.
+This way, it doesn't affect any other device in my home and anyone connected to the network can decide individually whether he's into Pi-hole or not.
+I can still quickly deactivate Pi-Hole just by turning off the WiFi and falling back to cellular.<br>
 I chose this option because I anticipated that some apps or websites may not behave properly if they can't reach their ad / analytics server.<br>
-It turns out I haven't had any such issue so far but still, I like the ability to switch off this DNS server.
+It turns out I haven't had any such issue so far but still, I prefer to let each device make its own choice.

 Now that you have setup the DNS server on your mobile, the ads are ... gone!
 No more ads anywhere on your mobile!
 Don't look for them, they aren't there anymore :)